OutTV (European TV channel): Series and films

 OUTtv also broadcasts their own productions, such as the current affairs programmes OUTtv News and OUTtv Reports; and the travel show Travel Experience, hosted by Ian van der Putten.
 It has shown specials covering several pride celebrations, the yearly Emmy Awards live from LA and the Eurovision Song Contest.

-OUTtv supports via its film distribution daughter 'Cinemien Deutschland 'Cinemien Benelux' to produce film productions and distribute films in various European countries.
+OUTtv supports via its film distribution subsidiaries Cinemien Deutschland and Cinemien Benelux to produce film productions and distribute films in various European countries.